SaveBetter (Raisin) Review 2023: Is SaveBetter Legit?

 No-Penalty CDs

-These are just some of the banks available as of May 8th, 2023 – click here to see current banks and rates.
+These are just some of the banks available as of February 16th, 2024 – click here to see current banks and rates.

-A no penalty CD can balance the benefits of high-yield savings accounts and traditional fixed-term CDs.
+A no-penalty CD can balance the benefits of high-yield savings accounts and traditional fixed-term CDs.

 This product can earn a potentially higher interest rate than a savings account as you’re pledging your funds for a specific duration.
-However, you can usually make penalty-free withdrawals seven business days after account opening.
+However, you can make penalty-free withdrawals seven business days after account opening.

 The rates are not as attractive as a term CD, and you should consider locking your money if you’re confident you won’t need to tap it.
 But if there’s a reasonable possibility that you will need the funds, consider this option or stick with a high-yield savings account for peace of mind.

-What are SaveBetter Fees?
+What are Raisin Fees?

-There are zero fees for using SaveBetter.
+There are zero fees for using Raisin.
 You keep 100% of your interest income.
 You also avoid the hidden fee of high minimum balance requirements since you only need to deposit $1 per account.

-SaveBetter Partner Banks
+Raisin Partner Banks

-Learn more about SaveBetter
+👉 Learn more about Raisin

-How Does SaveBetter Work?
+How Does Raisin Work?

 The service acts as a middle man making it possible to open interest-bearing accounts with several banks but manage your balances with a single platform.
-You only interact with SaveBetter, but the partner bank holds your funds in a custodian account and pays interest.
+You only interact with Raisin, but the partner bank holds your funds in a custodian account and pays interest.

 If you like chasing yield and shifting your funds to the bank with the highest interest rate, this streamlined approach can make it easier to manage your accounts.